lukifer23/StreetSpec/docs/roadmap.md

-# PoleCheck Desktop - Development Roadmap 2025
+# Street Spec Desktop - Development Roadmap 2025

 ## Vision
-PoleCheck aims to be a reliable desktop application for accurate measurements in Google Street View imagery, with an emphasis on precision, usability, and robust tooling.
+Street Spec aims to be a reliable desktop application for accurate measurements in Google Street View imagery, with an emphasis on precision, usability, and robust tooling.

 ---